xonixx/xonixx.github.io/parameterized_goals.md

 *In general, when developing a product or library, it is very important to implement the minimum possible functionality, and exactly the one that users need now.
 Quite often, developers are tempted to add some obvious improvements and features that are not critical and/or are redundant, simply because it seems simple.
 Moreover, for the same reason, it is often useful to explicitly exclude certain features/use cases.
 Because you can always add them later if there is an explicit request from users.
 Removing some kind of unsuccessful feature can be much more problematic.*

-So I used to have [this piece](https://github.com/xonixx/makesure/tree/e54733e43553b3eb656a8b5b03bf6a0be208397f#omitted-features) in documentation.
+So I used to have [this piece](https://github.com/xonixx/makesure/tree/e54733e43553b3eb656a8b5b03bf6a0be208397f#omitted-features) in documentation:

 > **Omitted features**
 > - Goals with parameters, like in [just](https://github.com/casey/just#recipe-parameters)
 >   - We deliberately don't support this feature.
 The idea is that the build file should be self-contained, so have all the information to run in it, no external parameters should be required.
 This should be much easier for the final user to run a build.
 The other reason is that the idea of goal parameterization doesn't play well with dependencies.
 The tool however has limited parameterization capabilities via `./makesure -D VAR=value`.

 It appears that actually what we didn't want to support was calling goals with arguments from CLI.
-Thus, this part [was re-worded a bit](https://github.com/xonixx/makesure/tree/b549d2ef575d601de05a9630e527f755a4d83252#omitted-features).
+So this part has been [slightly reformulated](https://github.com/xonixx/makesure/tree/b549d2ef575d601de05a9630e527f755a4d83252#omitted-features).

-Parametrized goals themselves appeared to be really needed feature as explained by the examples above.
+By themselves, parameterized goals turned out to be a really necessary feature, as shown in the examples above.

 ## Design considerations